ikivanc/Data-Driven-Cycling-and-Workout-Prediction/Readme.md

 Once you send first message, it's sending a card to pick `City`, `Date` and `Time` information to predict workout ride type and minimum distance.

 ![Bot on Microsoft Teams](images/data_driven_cycling_bot.png)

+## Conclusion

+This has been a personal journey to discover insights from my existing data, then it turns out to a digital personal trainer.
+For next steps, I would like to focus on setting weekly target and predicting workout schedule for the week based on my target.